cipherboy/fa/docs/dfa.md

   - It has an alphabet set `A`,
   - It has a state set `S`,
-  - It has a transition function mapping from the tuple (state, letter) to a state.
+  - It has a transition function mapping from the tuple (state, letter) to a state,
-  - It has a single start state,
+  - It has a single start state, and
   - It has a set of accepting states.
- - While most machines that our DFAs are executed on are are little endian, we use big-endian representations of integers to increase human readability. in our examples.
+ - While most machines that our DFAs are executed on are are little endian, we use big-endian representations of integers to increase human readability.
-  - We use 1-byte, 2-byte, 4-byte, and 8-byte integer values; all are
+  - We use 1-byte, 2-byte, 4-byte, and 8-byte integer values in the
-    unsigned.
+    serialized format; all are unsigned.

+In the following diagrams, we use the format:

+     --------------------------------------------  ...
+    | <name of element> (<byte size of element>) | ...
+     --------------------------------------------  ...

+This says that the next byte of the encoded DFA is `<name of element>`, and serializing it requires `<byte size of element>` bytes.
+Note that names are unique only the section of this documentation; many names (such as `length`) are duplicated in later sections.
+Additionally, we use three-line ellipsis (here on the right side of the above diagram) to denote that there is more data, either before or after this segment when multiple diagrams are interspersed with text.

 ## File Format